GaragePolitburo/FormSI060719/README.md

 `marketWithdrawWei()`

 Enables a user to withdraw ether after a successful sale, after accepting a bid, after withdrawing a bid, or after another address outbids.
-When a user (identified by `address`) calls `marketWithdrawWei()`, the amount `marketPendingWithdrawals(address)` is transferred to the user's address.
+When a user (identified by `address`) calls `marketWithdrawWei()`, the amount `marketPendingWithdrawals(address)` is transferred to the user address.

 ## ERC721 Functions

 The standard ERC721 functions are fully implelemented with [OpenZeppelin code](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/token/ERC721).
-The Open Zeppelin code is untouched, except for changes to the internal function `_transferFrom(address from, address to, uint256 tokenId)`, to ensure that it correctly resets any outstanding bids or for sale declarations if a token is transferred.
+The Open Zeppelin code is untouched, except for changes to the function `transferFrom(address from, address to, uint256 tokenId)`, which ensures that, if necessary, the function correctly resets any outstanding bids or for sale declarations when a token is transferred.

 ```
 name()